Assessing excellence in research impact

 “Surely not another requirement to demonstrate excellence in the next REF,” I hear you shout.
 “Not necessarily,” I reply.
 Researchers in receipt of public funds since 2010 should find this additional requirement relatively straightforward.
 They can call on their previous planning for Pathways to impact, for instance.

 For the assessors, there are some well-established indictors of what excellence (‘rigour’) looks like.
-My suggestions below draw on my experience of developing and implementing an Award Scheme to assess the quality of Engaged Research at the Open University (Holliman et al., 2015) and on the NCCPE’s criteria for their Engage Awards, which celebrate excellence in public engagement:
+My suggestions below draw on my experience of developing and implementing an Award Scheme to assess the quality of Engaged Research at the Open University (Holliman et al., 2015):

 - People: Are the various participants in the engagement processes clearly identified?
 Are they the most appropriate publics to be involved?
 Have ethical issues and issues of equity, inclusion and opportunity been considered?